 \textbf{\emph{Quantum diffusion and non-Gaussian tails.}} Recently, non-perturbative techniques have been developed to study how quantum diffusion, the presence of which is inevitable in scenarios where cosmological perturbations have a quantum origin, modifies the expansion dynamics of the universe and thus affects the statistics of density fluctuations.
 This can be done by combining three approaches to describe the dynamics of super-Hubble degrees of freedom.
-First, the separate-universe picture~\cite{Wands:2000dp, Khalatnikov:2002kn, Lyth:2003im, Lyth:2004gb} (the validity of which has recently been shown to extend beyond slow-roll~\cite{Pattison:2019hef, Artigas:2021zdk}), according to which spatial gradients can be neglected on super-Hubble scales, and each spatial point evolves independently along the dynamics of an unperturbed universe.
-Second, stochastic inflation~\cite{Starobinsky:1982ee, Starobinsky:1986fx}, which allows one to describe quantum fluctuations as stochastic noise acting on the classical, background evolution of each of these separate universes.
-Third, the $\delta N$ formalism~\cite{Sasaki:1995aw, Sasaki:1998ug, Lyth:2004gb, Lyth:2005fi}, which states that, in each of these separate universes, the local fluctuation in the amount of expansion realised between an initial flat hypersurface and a final hypersurface of uniform energy density is nothing but the curvature perturbation.
-This gives rise to the so-called stochastic-$\delta N$ formalism~\cite{Enqvist:2008kt, Fujita:2013cna, Fujita:2014tja, Vennin:2015hra, Vennin:2016wnk, Firouzjahi:2018vet}, which provides a non-perturbative scheme to compute the statistics of curvature perturbations on super-Hubble scales: using stochastic calculus, the statistics of first-passage times through the end-of-inflation surface can be computed in stochastic inflation, and interpreted as the primordial distribution of curvature perturbations.
-These methods were recently extended to the calculation of the statistics of the density contrast and the compaction function in \Refc{Tada:2021zzj}.
+First, the separate-universe picture~\cite{Wands:2000dp, Khalatnikov:2002kn, Lyth:2003im, Lyth:2004gb} (which is valid beyond slow roll~\cite{Pattison:2019hef, Artigas:2021zdk}), according to which spatial gradients can be neglected on super-Hubble scales, and each spatial point evolves independently along the dynamics of an unperturbed universe.
+Second, stochastic inflation~\cite{Starobinsky:1982ee, Starobinsky:1986fx}, in which quantum fluctuations act as a stochastic noise on the classical, background evolution of each of these separate universes.
+Third, the $\delta N$ formalism~\cite{Sasaki:1995aw, Sasaki:1998ug, Lyth:2004gb, Lyth:2005fi}, which states that, in each of these separate universes, the local fluctuation in the amount of expansion realized between an initial flat hypersurface and a final hypersurface of uniform energy density is nothing but the curvature perturbation.
+This gives rise to the stochastic-$\delta N$ formalism~\cite{Enqvist:2008kt, Fujita:2013cna, Fujita:2014tja, Vennin:2015hra, Vennin:2016wnk, Firouzjahi:2018vet}, which provides a non-perturbative scheme to compute the statistics of curvature perturbations on super-Hubble scales.
+These methods now extend to the calculation of the density contrast and the compaction function~\cite{Tada:2021zzj}.